cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-CODIP-EN.md

 # Context

-CS Group responsabilities for 3D Optical Constellation CO3D Image Processing are as follows:
+CS Group responsabilities for Constellation Optical 3D CO3D Image Processing are as follows:
 * Design, Development, Integration and Maintenance,

 ![Main Picture](Project-CNES-CODIP-EN pict 1.png)

 The features are as follows:
 * Implementation of an operational processing chain in micro-services, orchestrated in the cloud via Zeebe.
-* 2D and 3D production (stereo 3D reconstruction)
+* 2D and 3D production (3D stereo reconstruction)
-* CODIP deployed in several operational centers, in particular on the cloud.
+* CODIP deployed in several operational centers, particularly on the cloud.

 # Project implementation